How To Provide Proof Of Onward Travel: Best Fake Flight Ticket

 However, in my experience, nearly every country I have visited in Central/South America and Asia has asked me for proof of onward travel.

-Interestingly, I have never been asked at immigration but only before boarding by the airline.
-As far as I know, the airlines are basically covering their backs if you are later refused entry at immigration.
+You will typically be asked at boarding – not immigration.
+This is essentially the airlines covering their backs if you are later refused at immigration.

 In the situation that you are refused entry, the airlines have to pay the fine as well as your flight back to your home country.